MicrosoftEdge/Demos/wami/README.md

 ## TODO

+* Add a file_handlers manifest member to handle images.
 * Categorize steps and add a way to search through them.
 * Share images.
 * Export/import flows as JSON files.